UniBot/UniBot/README.md

 2. `npm install`
 3. `node unibot.js`
 4. Private message the bot on IRC and say `register #someChannel` to get started
-5. After the bot joins the channel, say `!remember commandName command vluae`
+5. After the bot joins the channel, say `!remember commandName command value`